MMJGGR/Phase_3_Project/readme.md

 **4. Review and Standardize Field Contact Procedures**

 The negative coefficient for Stop Resolution_Field Contact suggests that stops resulting in field contacts are less likely to lead to arrests.
-SPD should continue to review the outcomes of actual stops to those predicted by the mode to ensure that field contacts are well-justified and in line with department policies.
+SPD should continue to review the outcomes of actual stops to those predicted by the model to ensure that field contacts are well-justified and in line with department policies.

 **5. Use Model to Improve Law Enforcement Practices**

  - Implement Decision-Making Frameworks: Use the model as one tool among many in decision-making processes.
 Combine model predictions with officer judgment and contextual information to make balanced decisions.
  - Continuous Model Improvement: Regularly update and refine the model to improve performance on predicting arrests.
 Consider exploring other advanced techniques for class imbalance management, such as different sampling methods.
  - Evaluation and Feedback: Continuously evaluate the impact of the predictive model on real-world outcomes and gather feedback from officers to make necessary adjustments and improvements.